EMPAT94/empat94.github.io/_gs/Chapter 20 - Speed Levelling 2.md

 "You were looking as if something bit ya," Carol supplied helpfully.

-"We were talking about the new Skills and extra points we've got.
+"We were talking about the new Skills we've got.
 You zoned out there for a while.
 Got something good?"
 Taro said, slightly excited.

 'Ah, I totally missed the conversation.'
 "Oh, sorry.
 There seems to be some effect of Class upgrade that I can't figure out," I apologized.
 I removed the ring I acquired in the last upgrade and showed it to Betty, pointing at the seemingly innocuous designs on it.
 "What does this pattern mean, do you know?"